hiveml/simple-ml-serving/README.md

 ### ML in production ###

-When we started exploring the machine learning space here at Hive, we already had millions of ground truth labeled images, allowing us to train from scratch a state-of-the-art image classification model, specialized for our use case, in under a week.
+When we first entered the machine learning space here at Hive, we already had millions of ground truth labeled images, allowing us to train a state-of-the-art deep convolutional image classification model from scratch (i.e. randomized weights) in under a week, specialized for our use case.
 The more typical ML use case, though, is usually on the order of hundreds of images, for which I would recommend fine-tuning an existing model.
-For instance, https://www.tensorflow.org/tutorials/image_retraining has a great tutorial on how to fine-tune an Imagenet model (trained on 1.2M images, 1000 classes) to classify a sample dataset (3647 images, 5 classes).
+For instance, https://www.tensorflow.org/tutorials/image_retraining has a great tutorial on how to fine-tune an Imagenet model (trained on 1.2M images, 1000 classes) to classify a sample dataset of flowers (3647 images, 5 classes).

-For a quick tl;dr, after installing bazel and tensorflow, you would need to run the following code, which takes around 30 mins to build and 5 minutes to train:
+For a quick tl;dr of the linked Tensorflow tutorial, after installing bazel and tensorflow, you would need to run the following code, which takes around 30 mins to build and 5 minutes to train:

 ```
 (